How to avoid broadband price increases

 Happy with your current provider but you’re just not keen on the price?
 You can use the information you gathered when comparing to negotiate a better deal.

 There’s no guarantee your current provider will be able to offer something similar, though.
+So be prepared to move to a different provider if your current one can’t match it.

 3. Pick your new deal and switch